Jackson retains women's 200m world title with stunning run

 'Stayed composed'

-The Jamaican burst from her blocks and swallowed up both Thomas and Richardson outside her.
+The Jamaican, who moved up from the 400m in 2021 after winning Olympic and world bronze, burst from her blocks and swallowed up both Thomas and Richardson outside her.

 Thomas could make no impression as they powered down the straight while Richardson rallied slightly to pass Julien Alfred.

-"My goal was to end up in the final of both events so doing that was already mission accomplished for me," said 23-year-old Richardson.
+"My goal was to end up in the final of both events so doing that was already mission accomplished for me," said 23-year-old Richardson, who is the first American woman since Carmelita Jeter in the 2011 championships, in Daegu, to win world medals in both sprints.

 "But being able to win the 100m and get a medal in the 200m, that's a dream come true.